grothedev/fp_flutter/README.md

   * lon (double) : longitude of user
   * query_all (bool) : get croaks by contain all(1) or some(0) of given tags
   * tags (List<String>) : tags to query for

-uses some packages:
-  file picker: https://pub.dev/packages/file_picker
+  * needsUpdate (bool) : does the main feed need to be updated? uses some packages: file picker: https://pub.dev/packages/file_picker
   toast: https://pub.dev/packages/toast